Variational Quantum Algorithms for Semidefinite Programming: Numerical Simulations

+The Pauli decomposition of the above Choi operator consists of $N = 2^n$ Pauli strings.
+This gives the impression that we need to compute $2^n$ expectation values in order to compute the expectation value of $\Gamma^{\Phi}$.
+However, all these Pauli strings can be constructed from just $I$ and $\sigma_{z}$ operators, because it is clearly a diagonal matrix.
+This implies that all the Pauli strings are mutually commuting, and their expectation values can be estimated simultaneously~\cite{crawford2021efficient}.
+Therefore, we just need to compute a single expectation value to evaluate the expectation value of $\Gamma^{\Phi}$.

 The shaded regions in Figure~\ref{fig:plot-1}, \ref{fig:plot-2}, and \ref{fig:plot-3} signify the variance in the values for different runs (specifically 20) of the algorithm.
-The $y$-axis measures the difference between the cost function value at each iteration and the actual optimal value evaluated with the CVXPY package.
+The $y$-axis measures the difference between the cost function value at each iteration and the actual optimal value evaluated with the CVXPY package~\cite{cvxpy}.
 The $x$-axis shows the number of outer iterations of algorithms, i.e., the time needed to converge to the actual optimal value.
-Lastly, given that the QASM simulator mimics a real quantum device, we specify the number of measurement shots for each run.
-For our simulations, we run the algorithms for solving an instance of a given randomly generated SDP for three different shots settings: 10, 50, and 100 shots.

-The numerical simulations demonstrate that all three algorithms indeed converge to their respective optimal values approximately, even with fewer shots.
+The numerical simulations demonstrate that all three algorithms indeed converge to their respective optimal values approximately.
 This numerical evidence suggests that all three proposed algorithms work well in practice.
+In other words, convergence to the optimal parameters in the presence of noise showcases noise resilience of our variational quantum algorithms.